stefanoverna/graphql8/guides/subscriptions/pusher_implementation.md

 search: true
 section: Subscriptions
 title: Pusher Implementation
-desc: GraphQL subscriptions over Pusher
+desc: GraphQL8 subscriptions over Pusher
 index: 6
 pro: true
 ---

-[GraphQL Pro](http://graphql.pro) includes a subscription system based on [Redis](http://redis.io) and [Pusher](http://pusher.com) which works with any Ruby web framework.
+[GraphQL8 Pro](http://graphql.pro) includes a subscription system based on [Redis](http://redis.io) and [Pusher](http://pusher.com) which works with any Ruby web framework.

-After creating an app on Pusher and [configuring the Ruby gem](https://github.com/pusher/pusher-http-ruby#global), you can hook it up to your GraphQL schema.
+After creating an app on Pusher and [configuring the Ruby gem](https://github.com/pusher/pusher-http-ruby#global), you can hook it up to your GraphQL8 schema.

 - [How it Works](#how-it-works)
 - [Database setup](#database-setup)